rishiraj-chaudhary/Weather-App/README.md

-🌦️ Weather App by Delta
+🌦️ Weather App by Rishiraj
 A beautiful and responsive weather application built with React that lets you search for current weather conditions in any city around the world.

 *Features*